stylelint-scss/stylelint-scss/src/rules/media-feature-value-dollar-variable/README.md

-# media-query-value-dollar-variable
+# media-feature-value-dollar-variable

-Require a media query value be a `$`-variable or disallow `$`-variables in media queries values.
+Require a media feature value be a `$`-variable or disallow `$`-variables in media feature values.

 ```scss
 @media (max-width: $var) { a { color: red; } }